aalokaily/ERAMER/README.md

 --Installation--
 The tool is built using python; there is no need for installation.
-PWM.xlsx must be stored on the same directory of the python script
+PWM.xlsx must be stored in the same directory of the python script

 --Running HGA Tool--
 Run the command: